junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam hesitates.
 Samuel eyes him.

-"Don't want to hurt Dean in accident."
+"Don't want to hurt Dean by accident."
 Sam whispers, not moving ahead, not throwing himself into the vampire fight.

 Dean ducks and dodges for two three rounds, before getting wrestled and tripped by the other vampire, legs entangled, can't move easily.
 That monster is so much stronger than him.
 And by the look of fighting, how he swings his arms and fists, several hundred years of living isn't teaching him nothing.

-Dean can't breathe, fingers fumbling on the face of the bigger man, scratching edge of his eye socket, leaving bloody fingernail marks, but the other man does not move away.
+Dean can't breathe, fingers fumbling on the face of the bigger man, scratching the edge of his eye sockets, leaving bloody fingernail marks, but the other man does not move away.
 Dean's movement gets slacker, arms slumping to the ground eventually.

 The other vampire lets the grip loose, Sam catches the break and marches forward, but he's still two steps too far away when the vampire dives back with the silver knife Dean left behind, cuts his head off in a clean move.
-Sam's machete slides through his throat right in the next second.
+Sam's machete slides through the vampire's throat right in the next second.

 Two heads roll away from their bodies, blood spilling everywhere, mostly on Sam's face.

-Sam flinches, staring at the heads and bodies, gasping loud.
+Sam flinches sharply, staring at the heads and bodies, gasping loud.
 "Dean!"

 Dean's eyes are still wide open, amber green, reflecting the shifting colors of the carving glass on the high ceiling.
 And then the lights go out.
-The fangs still out, ugly, layering over his own teeth.
+The fangs are still out, ugly, layering over his own teeth.

 So much for going out swinging.